FedosCucumber/FedosCucumber/README.md

 Here are some ideas to get you started:
 -->
 ## 🔭 I’m currently working on
-Finish my firt year of bachelors in ITMO university
+Finishing my firt year of bachelors in ITMO university
 ## 🌱 I’m currently learning
 Recently I've been into OpenGL and graphics in general.
 It seems fun to play around with some real time graphics or physics calculations.
 ## ⚡ Fun fact